mhshuvoalways/essay-contest-winner-page/README.md

-# School-Essay-Contest-Website
+# Essay-Contest-Website

 This template was created for a client.
-It lives at https:// school-essay-contest-website-mhs.netlify.app
+It lives at https://essay-contest-website-mhs.netlify.app

 ```bash
 Technology: